PROGRAMARAZ/About-ME/README.md

 Hello people !

-I know about HTML, MySQL, PHP; but I in the process to learn more about that lenguage o many others.
+I know about HTML, MySQL, PHP; but I in the process to learn more about that lenguage and many others.

 I'm from latin america.